 The Department of Sociology awards graduate assistantships each year to doctoral (or joint MA-PhD) students in sociology on a competitive basis, usually for one academic year.
 These assistantships provide either a 12-month (if PhD student) or 10-month (if MA student) stipend, along with full-time tuition reimbursement and student health insurance during the academic year for which they are awarded.
-(Occasionally, assistantships are awarded for one semester, in which case the stipend and tuition reimbursement are granted for that semester only.)
+(Occasionally, assistantships may be awarded for one semester, in which case the stipend and tuition reimbursement are granted for that semester only.)
 Assistantships do not cover any fees.

 In exchange, students are expected to provide 20 hours weekly of service to the department in the form of teaching or research assistance.
 These assistantships are given to students in the program who have outstanding application scores and recommendations and are believed to have the ability to provide excellent instruction in the classroom or assistance to a sociology faculty member.
 (Do note that the Graduate School prohibits students from holding additional employment while serving as a graduate teaching assistant.)

 The following policies regarding funding: First, PhD students are eligible for up to three years of funding (students funded by University Fellowships, up to four years; and joint MA-PhD students, up to five years), depending on how much time they have left in the three-year program*, and that funding can come from a variety of sources (including but not limited to the Department of Sociology, the College of Arts & Sciences, the School of Interdisciplinary and Graduate Studies, and/or grants); renewal each semester/year is dependent upon the availability of funds, as well as on the student remaining in good standing and making satisfactory progress toward their degree each semester/year.
 (Students who are in good standing and making satisfactory progress toward their degree may apply for a fourth year of funding, if needed; decisions will be made on the availability of funds.)